What Is QWO®?

 Each treatment visit may include up to two treatment areas.
 QWO injections will be given three weeks apart for a total of three treatment visits.

 There are risks associated with this product.
 QWO may cause serious side effects including: allergic (hypersensitivity) reactions, including anaphylaxis, and injection site bruising.
 These are not all the side effects of QWO.
-Please see Important Safety Information on the next page for more details.
+Please see Important Safety Information below for more details.

 QWO is now available throughout the United States at aesthetic healthcare practitioners’ offices.